ethanherron/ME592_Spring2023/README.md

 ## Lectures

-The lectures for this course can be found in the `@lectures` directory.
-These lectures cover optimization and various topics in deep learning.
+The hands-on portion of thelectures for this course can be found in the `@lectures` directory.
+Topics range from basic data analysis to deep learning.

 ## Attribution